shrimpza/image-halftone/README.md

 ## Building

-After cloning the project, execute `ant` within the project root directory to build.
-The runnable `jar` file will be placed within the `dist` directory.
+After cloning the project, execute `./gradlew build` within the project root directory to build.
+The runnable `jar` file will be placed within the `build/libs` directory.

 ## Usage